lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 * $$Jt^{-1}$$ is the inverse of the joint transformation matrix for the binding pose.
 The multiplication of this matrix and $$Jfp$$ is what's contained in the `jointsMatrix` uniform.
 * $$Vpos$$ is the vertex position in the binding position.

-$$Vpos$$ is calcualted by usin the $$Jt$$ matrix, which is the matrix of the joint transformation matrix for the binding pose.
-So, at the end we are somehow undoing the modificications of the binding pose to apply the transformations for this frame.
+$$Vpos$$ is calculated by using the $$Jt$$ matrix, which is the matrix of the joint transformation matrix for the binding pose.
+So, at the end we are somehow undoing the modifications of the binding pose to apply the transformations for this frame.
 This is the reason why we need the inverse binding pose matrix.

 The shader supports vertices with variable number of weights, up to a maximum of 4, and also supports the rendering of non animated items.
 In this case, the weights will be equal to 0 and we will get the original position.